equinix/equinix-cloudevents/CONTRIBUTING.md

 architect will always be necessary to approve a Pull Request before it can be merged.

-This is critical because the responsibility of maintaining the `isReleased` and `inPreview` attributes outlined in the [Gating](#data-schema-gating-through-equinix-event-manager) section lies with the Domain owners and not the architects.
+This is critical because the responsibility of maintaining the `releaseStatus` and `sloCategoryCode` attributes outlined in the [Gating](#data-schema-gating-through-equinix-event-manager) section lies with the Domain owners and not the architects.
 Should any production defect be found the Domain owner is responsible for resolution